Problems We Found With Columbus, OH Drinking Water

 Kezia Snipe | Research Analyst

-For Hydroviv’s assessment of Columbus tap and drinking water quality, we aggregated water quality test data from the City of Columbus Public Utilities, the water provider for Ohio’s capital city and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+We've updated our assessment for Columbus drinking water to include 2019 data.
+Our Water Nerds looked at the most recent report for the City of Columbus Department of Public Utilities, U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference Columbus water data with toxicity studies in scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we offer at Hydroviv are optimized with these numbers in mind.

 Source Of Columbus' Drinking Water